Top 10 Colleges to Study MBA in Canada

 4. HEC Montreal

-When it opened in 1907, HEC Montréal was Canada’s first business school.
+In 1907, HEC Montréal was Canada’s first business school.
 The school is also the only school in North America to hold all three of the industry’s most renowned accreditations: AACSB International, EQUIS, and AMBA.
 Finance, economics, logistics, information technology, and operations research are all areas where the school excels.

 5. Desautels Faculty of Management – McGill University